Skip to content

 1 / 1

-2 - The company reports two fatalities in 2021.
+4 - The company recorded four fatalities in 2023.

 • Smallholders and suppliers Smallholders and suppliers